karllark/rtgridmetric/README.rst

 Collapse the AMR grid to a single, higher resolution grid using regrid_uniform.py

-Analyze the uniform grid using analyze_radfield.py.
+Analyze the uniform grid using plotting/plot_radfield_vis.py.

-Can also visualize the x,y grid slices using the higher res grid and the x, z grid slices using the transpose of the higher res grid.
+Can also visualize the x,y grid slices using the higher res grid and the x, z grid slices using the FITS file giving the transpose of the higher res grid.

+Graphically visualize slices through the grid at fixed z and x values using plotting/plot_grid_slice.py.